QTP Quick summary:

 - Record and Playback.(Records application flow using QTP and playback)

 - Data driven.
-(Data controls the automation flow thru a spreadsheet/datatable)
+(Data controls the automation flow through a spreadsheet/datatable)

 - Keyword driven.
 (Functions are mapped to Keywords)